-“Following the money” is a proven strategy for government agencies pursuing violent extremist groups.
-Meanwhile, private sector institutions are desperate to catch up with the newest techniques for detecting and tracing the transactions of bad actors.
+“Following the money” is a proven strategy for government agencies pursuing violent extremist groups and WMD proliferators.
+Meanwhile, private sector institutions are eager to keep up with the newest techniques for detecting and tracing the transactions of bad actors.
 The Monterey Threat Financing Forum provides a venue for the public sector and private sector to come together to discuss these latest threats, and how we can work together to address them.

 This annual three day event is held in beautiful Monterey, California, just one hour south of Silicon Valley.
 The Middlebury Institute of International Studies, with its Financial Crime Management program, its Center for Nonproliferation Studies and its Center on Terrorism, Extremism and Counterterrorism, remains at the cutting edge of research on threat financing.

 2020 Topics will include:

 - Cyber Security and Partnering with the FBI

 - Building Criminal Cases Involving Cryptocurrency

 - Online Fraud: Protecting against Synthetic Identities and Account Takeovers

 - Money Laundering and Threat Financing Risks Using Bitcoin ATMs

 - Fraud + ML on Video Game Platforms